SGVinayKumar/pannic_attack/README.md

 This project demonstrates how data visualization and analytics can uncover meaningful patterns in mental health data.
 By leveraging Power BI and DAX, we’ve built a dashboard that can support awareness, early detection, and intervention strategies for panic attacks.

----

-Let me know if you'd like this translated into Kannada or want help designing a LinkedIn post to showcase your project!
-# pannic_attack